lettieMola/ATM_Simulation_Project/README.md

 # ATM_Simulation_Project

 This is a Java-based **ATM Simulation Project** that mimics the functionality of an Automated Teller Machine (ATM).
 It allows users to register, log in, perform transactions (deposit, withdraw, transfer), view transaction history, and more.
-The project is user-friendly, and easy to extend.
+The project is user-friendly and easy to extend.

 ---